fredgibbs/fredgibbs.github.io/courses/archives-algorithms/archival-interface-critique.md

 Like any critique or review, you should:
 - Provide some summary of the main features / functionality
 - Note stated or apparent intended audience
-- Make it clear what the goals of the project are
-- Evaluate how well the various facets of the website (design, organization, writing style, interface, functionality) facilitate its intended goals for its audience
+- How does the website motivate your interest in the sources?
 - Note aspects that work well
 - Note aspects that need improvement (and why!)
 - Remember to incorporate our readings from earlier in the semester (_yes in fact there was a reason we read all those!_)
-- Contemplate about how maps, databases, interfaces, and visualizations shape the kinds of (historical) interpretations the website is meant to facilitate.

 ## What's behind the curtain?
 Your essay should not simply answer these questions one by one.
 Think about them holistically as you begin formulating and drafting your critique.
 - What are the original sources?
 How accessible does the site make them?
-- How easy is it to see where the data comes from and gets represented?
+- How easy is it to learn more about the sources and possible selection bias?
 - Do you get a sense what data exists and what doesn't?
 - How might the interface/visualization be misleading?
-- How is the design working for or against the purposes of the site?
+- What kind of discovery or interpretation does the archive enable?
+What does it resist?

 ## PRO TIPS